craigfrancis/wdoc/readme.md

 Another alternative is **DOCX** (MS Office), or **OpenDocument**, but these have their own problems:

-- Are perceived as easily editable, and often opened in a word processing program to reinforce this idea.
+- Perceived as easily editable, and often opened in a word processing program to reinforce this idea.
 - Use their own specifications, which are fairly difficult to read/understand for developers who are typically used to HTML.

 Then there is **EPUB**: